Hyperaldosteronism can be caused by a tumor in the adrenal gland or may be a response to some diseases.

 For tumors of the adrenal glands, removal of the tumor

 Sometimes aldosterone-blocking drugs

 If a tumor is found, it can usually be surgically removed.
-When the tumor is removed, blood pressure returns to normal, and other symptoms disappear, about 50 to 70% of the time.
+When the tumor is removed, the low potassium level almost always returns to normal, while blood pressure returns to normal about 50 to 70% of the time.

-If no tumor is found and both glands are overactive, partial removal of the adrenal glands may not control high blood pressure, and complete removal will cause Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more , requiring treatment with corticosteroids for life.
-However, spironolactone or eplerenone can usually control the symptoms, and drugs for high blood pressure are readily available (see table Antihypertensive Drugs Antihypertensive Drugs High blood pressure is very common.
-It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attacks, and heart failure.
-Therefore, it is important... read more ).
+If no tumor is found and both glands are overactive, partial removal of the adrenal glands may not control high blood pressure, and complete removal will cause Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more , requiring treatment with corticosteroids for life.
+However, spironolactone or eplerenone can usually control the symptoms, and drugs for high blood pressure are readily available (see table Antihypertensive Drugs Antihypertensive Drugs ).
 Spironolactone can often cause breast enlargement (gynecomastia Breast Disorders in Men Breast disorders occur infrequently in men.
 Breast disorders include Breast enlargement Breast cancer Breast enlargement in males is called either gynecomastia or pseudogynecomastia.
 Gynecomastia... read more ), decreased sex drive, and erectile dysfunction in men by blocking the effects of testosterone.

 Rarely do both adrenal glands have to be removed.